FLSA STATUS: Exempt

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and /or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.

-• The maintenance of Class A wastewater treatment facilities
+• The maintenance and operation of Class One (1) wastewater treatment facilities

 • Public water supply systems, distribution and storage